An honest Harvey AI review for 2026: hype vs. reality

 I'm considering Harvey AI for my large firm.
 What does this Harvey AI review highlight as its main benefits for enterprises?

-Harvey AI excels for large professional services firms by offering specialized AI for complex legal, tax, and advisory work.
-It provides high-quality, relevant results for tasks like document drafting, contract analysis, and deep legal research.
+Harvey AI is built for large professional services firms doing complex legal, tax, and advisory work.
+It gives high-quality, domain-trained results for document drafting, contract analysis, and cited legal research.
+If you have an Am Law 100 budget and a procurement team, that depth is real.
+For the cheaper, faster end of the market, see my Harvey AI alternatives.

 My firm is mid-sized; should I even bother looking at a Harvey AI review for a solution like this?

-Based on this Harvey AI review, it's generally not recommended for small to medium-sized law firms.
-Its high, hidden costs, enterprise-focused sales process, and long-term contract requirements make it impractical for teams without a massive budget.
+Based on this Harvey AI review, it is hard to justify for most small and mid-sized firms.
+The high, hidden costs, enterprise sales process, and 12-month commitments make it impractical without a large budget.
+A self-serve AI helpdesk agent is usually a better starting point.

 This Harvey AI review mentions pricing is a big issue.
 Can you give me an idea of the estimated cost of Harvey AI?